Jeremiah 4 – The Terror of Coming Judgment

 But to do good they have no knowledge.”

 a.
-For My people are foolish, they have not known Me: God accurately diagnosed their problem when He noted that Judah was foolish, and especially so in their lack to true knowledge of God.
+For My people are foolish, they have not known Me: God accurately diagnosed their problem when He noted that Judah was foolish, and especially so in their lack of true knowledge of God.
 Yet Yahweh was generous enough to still call them, “My people.”

 b.
 They are silly children, and they have no understanding: It is unlikely that the people of Judah saw themselves as silly children and without understanding.
 They probably saw themselves as sophisticated and wise.